 “Procurement has evolved from a clerical role to a tactical role and now to a more strategic one.”

 The next area of difference between procurement and purchasing is the involvement of people.
 Purchasing tends to involve few or limited people thus is less cumbersome or bureaucratic.

 Whereas with Procurement, every stage involves several people, each contributing to a part of the process, without whom the chain will fail.
-Thus, the need for excellent communication skills, transparency, and networking amongst stakeholders for success, which can be assessed from these 21 Authentic Procurement Interview Questions and Answers Guide
+Thus, the need for excellent communication skills, transparency, and networking amongst stakeholders for success, can be assessed from these 21 Authentic Procurement Interview Questions and Answers Guide

 Note: This article is co-authored with Ahasu Isaac (Twitter: @isaac_ahasu)